GQCG/GQCP/site/docs/developer_documentation/getting_started.md

 * `-DPYTHON_LIBRARY=python_library` with `python_library` the path to the libraries that support your preferred Python executable.

+* `-DOPTIMIZE_FOR_NATIVE=TRUE` optimizes builds for the machine on which the software is built.
+This should not be enable for Docker builds as not all optimizations are available on all run infrastructures.

 ### CMake options - quick reference
 As you can see, there are a lot of options that can (and should) be passed to CMake.
 For quick reference, here's a command that should work most of the time.
 In your out-of-source build directory, initialize CMake, make all targets, run all tests and install the library: